EssentialBlocks/social-share-block/readme.txt

 == Description ==

-Enable one-click social sharing to grow your audience and brand exposure.
-Using this **Social Share Block** plugin, you can let your visitors and readers to easily share your content in different social platforms.
-Without any coding, it will allow you to add social sharing options from your WordPress Block Editor.
+Share all your posts and content on popular social platforms seamlessly with one click using **Social Share** Gutenberg block.

+With this stunning plugin, you can add social share buttons on your post or page any place you want.
+In addition, you can share your posts on Facebook, Twitter, LinkedIn, Pinterest, and any other social media platform you prefer.
+Without any coding, you will get full control in the block’s design & customizations.

+**Note:** Plugin will not work on local server.
+You should have an online website for the plugin to function properly.

+## Why Should You Get Social Share Block: ##
+- No configuration needed
+- Direct share to chosen social platforms
+- Add as many custom platform icons as you want
+- Floating social share buttons with scrolling effect
+- Include custom shapes, alignments, hover effects, margins, padding, etc

-**Completely Customizable:** You can customize the social channels, size, icons etc. to make it just the way you need from Gutenberg.
+**Completely Customizable:** You can customize Social Share Block just the way you want.

-**Super Light-weight:** No extra resources used and it's highly optimized for super fast loading & instant Live editing.
+**Super Light-weight:** No extra resources are used and it’s highly optimized for super fast loading & instant live editing.

-**Dedicated Support:** We’ve an extraordinary support team ready to help you.
+**Dedicated Support:** We have an extraordinary support team ready to help you.
 Ask your questions in the support forum, we’ll get back to you immediately.

 ## 🚀 BACKED BY A TRUSTED TEAM ##

-This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 700,000 happy users from 180+ countries).
+This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 1 million+ happy users from 180+ countries).

 ## 👨‍💻 DOCUMENTATION AND SUPPORT ##